mikemalhotra-labs/hash_learnings/README.md

 Some examples and references here are kept for revision purposes only .
 I also learned about other hash techniques that i used in other projects.

+Legacy note : I AM WHERE I NEED TO BE BUT MY PREVIOUS VERSIONS WERE EVEN BETTER